JetBrains/teamcity-documentation/topics/upgrade-notes.md

     <img src="dk-deprecated-dotnetcli.png" width="706" alt="Deprecated dotNet Cli versions"/>

     Although these versions will remain functional, we encourage you to migrate to non-deprecated versions instead.
 Note that you should also install .NET Framework 4.7.2+ or .NET Core 3.1+ on agent machines for the non-deprecated versions to operate.

-* Setting permissions in the `executable-files` section of the "teamcity-plugin.xml" is now deprecated.
-As such, make sure the archived files already contain all required file permissions when [installing custom agent tools](installing-agent-tools.md).
+* When [installing custom agent tools](installing-agent-tools.md), editing the `teamcity-plugin.xml` file to [set executable bits](https://plugins.jetbrains.com/docs/teamcity/plugins-packaging.html#Making+File+Executable) is no longer required.
+Instead, make sure that the archived files already contain all required file permissions.
+In this case, files remain executable when the tool archive is unpacked on the agent machine.

 ### Maven Tooling Updates